-Participants will leave the course with a clearer understanding of the role, new tools and mental models for handling Tech Lead responsibilities, experience applying some of these tools with feedback and a network of other Tech Leads to connect with.
+Participants will leave the course with a clearer understanding of the role, new tools and mental models for handling Technical Leadership responsibilities, experience applying some of these tools with feedback and a network of other Technical Leaders to connect with.

 What background should participants have?

 Participants will have had some experience working on a variety of teams, possibly tried facilitating several meetings and has had some experience with different parts of the software lifecycle (e.g. story writing, build and release infrastructure, development and test, release and/or iteration planning and production support).
-Ideally they have played a leadership role for at least one team, however even experienced Tech Leads will learns something from this course.
+Ideally, they have played a leadership role for at least one team, however, even experienced Technical Leaders will learn something from this course.